micmejia/bible-dump/NKJV/John/John 6.md

 Then Jesus said, "Make the people sit down."
 Now there was much grass in the place.
 So the men sat down, in number about five thousand.

 ###### 11
-And Jesus took the loaves, and when He had given thanks He distributed _them_ [^b]to the disciples, and the disciples to those sitting down; and likewise of the fish, as much as they wanted.
+And Jesus took the loaves, and when He had given thanks He distributed _them_ to the disciples, and the disciples to those sitting down; and likewise of the fish, as much as they wanted.

 ###### 12
 So when they were filled, He said to His disciples, "Gather up the fragments that remain, so that nothing is lost."